FilterNet¶

-Use FilterNet to play images and movies against the receptive field and generate responses for each unit.
+Use FilterNet to play images and movies to the receptive fields and generate responses for each unit.

-Use the spike trains generated in Step #2 to see how the high-level cortical circuit would respond to different stimuli.
+Use the spike trains generated in Step #2 to see how the network of neurons would respond to different stimuli.

 {